awesomemotive/edd-product-updates/README.md

 **Customer History Logs**.
 Major actions are logged to each customer's payment history page.
 This includes log notes when they are sent an update email and when they unsubscribe/resubscribe from updates.

 **Email Preview Confirmation**.
 The "Send Emails" button triggers an AJAX call that saves any changes made to your email message and then shows you a preview of it along with essential info like products slated for updates and number of recipients.
 This ensures you don't accidentally send an email blast before it's ready!

+**EDD Software Licensing Integration**.
+Choose whether to send product update emails to those customers who have active subscription licenses for those products in which EDD Software Licensing is being used.
+Customers with expired or inactive licenses won't receive update emails when enabled.

 ## Installation
 1. Download plugin as .zip